-But when it comes to newborn sleep, there are some things worth keeping in mind in the first few days, weeks, and months together.
+But when it comes to how much newborns sleep, there are some things worth keeping in mind in the first few days, weeks, and months together.

-How long do newborns sleep?
-The first 24-48 hours
+How long do newborns sleep: the first week

 And it’s the “sleep” part that takes up most of their time.
 Around 75% of it, in fact!